swhraynet/swhr-rtmp-camera/README.md

 `sudo apt install ffmpeg`

+If you want to use the `foscam-scan` tool and you've installed ufw firewall then you'll need to open the receiving port with `sudo ufw allow 10000/udp`.

 Then download this repository to the RPi, you can either use the `git` command as below, or download a TAR from here: [master.tar.gz](https://github.com/philcrump/swhr-rtmp-camera/archive/master.tar.gz)

 `git clone https://github.com/philcrump/swhr-rtmp-camera`